DIYgod/RSSHub/docs/en/joinus/new-rss/add-docs.md

 # Add the documentation

-Now, we have completeed the code, we need to add the documentation for your route.
+Now, we have completed the code, we need to add the documentation for your route.
 Open the appropriate file in [documentation (/docs/en/)](https://github.com/DIYgod/RSSHub/blob/master/docs/en) directory, which in this example is `docs/en/programming.md`.
 You can get a live preview of the documentation by running the following command:

 <code-group>
 <code-block title="yarn" active>